The executive leadership of the National Health Service comprises:

-Simon Stevens is Chief Executive Officer (CEO) of NHS England, which leads the NHS’ work nationally to improve health and ensure high quality care for all.
-As the NHS Accounting Officer he is also accountable to Parliament for over £100 billion of annual Health Service funding.
+Amanda Pritchard is Chief Executive Officer (CEO) of NHS England, which leads the NHS’ work nationally to improve health and ensure high quality care for all.
+She is also accountable to Parliament for the NHS’ £150 billion of annual funding.

 Prior to joining the NHS Executive Group, Julian was Director General Nuclear, leading the Defence Nuclear Organisation at the Ministry of Defence.